KnightOfLight/inspirational.thoughts/README.md

-# Welcome to Great Sayings
+# Welcome to Inspirational Thoughts

-Great sayings it's a beautiful app for those people who want to get inspiration to make their life better.
-Great sayings help us be productive during the day.
+Inspirational Thoughts it's a beautiful app for those people who want to get inspiration to make their life better.
+Inspirational Thoughts help us be productive during the day.
 Enjoy reading amazing quotes from famous wise people.

 ### Features